-This falls to around 11% less embodied carbon for the steel option if the concrete construction follows the common practice of using 30% cement replacen with fly ash and groundgranulated blast-furnace slag.
+This falls to around 11% less embodied carbon for the steel option if the concrete construction follows the common practice of using with fly ash and groundgranulated blast-furnace slag.
 The figures are 184kgCO2/m for steel and 204kgCO3/m for concrete.
+For further information, go info/Cost of structural CASE STUDY 2: OXFORD UNIVERSITY BIOCHEMISTRY BUILDING